virtual-labs/exp-dev-reference/best-practices/README.md

    1. Write code for mobile form-factor and expand it to work on larger screens
    1. Performance should be a fore-thought, not an after-thought
    1. Use light-weight, high performance libraries
    1. Always keep the target audience in mind.
-Our primary users are from India with inconsistent network speeds and low-powered mobile devices
+Our primary users are from India with<br>
+      inconsistent network speeds and low-powered mobile devices
    1. Optimize images for size, minify/uglify code as much as possible
    1. The page load time for an individual page should not exceed 2.0s on a fast-3G network